DannyBen/php-quandl/README.md

 (`WIKI.AAPL`).

-In addition, you may append the column selector to each symbol in order get only selected columns.
+In addition, you may append the column selector to each symbol in order to get only selected columns.
 For example, `WIKI/AAPL.4` will return only the close prices (column 4) of AAPL.